nnimar/Max-for-the-Visual-Arts/Max4VisualArts/README.txt

 *********************
 Credits

-The patches starting with M4VA were made or improved by Nicolas Maréchal.
+The patches starting with M4VA were made or improved by Nicolas Marechal.
 Others were great solutions found on the http://cycling74.com/forums/ or borrowed from Max's evangelists Peter Elsea, Robert Ramirez, Andrew Benson, Luke DuBois, Sam Tarakajian, etc. Thanks for their great tutorials and support to the non tilda (!~) users.

 Credits also goes to the students who have contributed to this project through their research, their project or simply a request for clarification.